Who are the largest EHR vendors?

 In recent years, patient care has shifted significantly, with ambulatory (outpatient) care growing in popularity as hospital visits decline.

-This shift has fueled steady growth, with the U.S. ambulatory EHR market projected to reach 3.97 billion USD by 2031, according to Research and Markets
+This shift has fueled steady growth, with the U.S. ambulatory EHR market projected to reach 7.6 billion USD by 2030, according to Research and Markets.

-The EHR market has undergone significant changes over the years, but a handful of key players continue to dominate; Epic, Oracle Health (formerly Cerner), and Veradigm (formerly Allscripts) have solidified their positions in both hospital and ambulatory EHR markets.
-To understand their dominance, it’s essential to examine their growth and strategies within these two key segments.
+The EHR market has undergone significant changes over the years, but two key players continue to dominate - Epic and Oracle Health have solidified their positions in both hospital and ambulatory EHR markets.
+While MEDITECH still joins them as an acute-care giant, the vendor has been squeezed out of the latter (more on that later).

 Epic's dominance in the acute market

-Epic Systems has long been a major player in the acute care hospital EHR space.
-According to Definitive Healthcare’s recent analysis, Epic now commands a 37.7% share of the acute care market, up from 28% in 2019.
-This growth is due in part to its seamless integration capabilities, comprehensive tools for clinical documentation, and a strong reputation for reliability.
+Epic Systems has long been a major player in the acute care hospital EHR market.
+According to Definitive Healthcare’s recent analysis, Epic now holds a 43.9% share of the acute care market, up from 28% in 2019.
+This growth is driven in part by its integration capabilities, comprehensive clinical documentation tools, and a strong reputation for reliability.

 At the time of this article's original publication, KLAS reported that Epic had the highest net market share gain, acquiring integrated delivery network hospitals, standalone hospitals, and new add-on customers.
 This trend continues, as Epic focuses on serving larger health systems looking to streamline operations and improve interoperability.